yanhan/sysadmin-library/vault/README.md

+## NOTES

+The Vault token issued from the Kubernetes login (done by sethvargo/vault-kubernetes-authenticator) will expire according to the `ttl` in `auth/kubernetes/role/app-for-mysql-mg-vault`.
+We configure the consul-template container to renew it.

+The files in the shared volume (which includes the the Vault token and accessor) must have have their owner set to the uid of the consul-template container.
+Otherwise it cannot read or renew them.

+The `fsGroup` of the Pod should be set to the gid of the main container so it can read the secret files rendered by the consul-template container.

+The Golang code is not thread safe.
+It is possible for the database connection to be used while a reconnection is in progress.

+## On TTLs

+The TTLs of the MySQL database role is deliberately set to a very low value (2 min) for you to witness credential rotation in the log messages.

+To witness Vault token rotation by consul-template, set the TTL for the `auth/kubernetes/role/app-for-mysql-mg-vault` to a low value, say 2 min.

 ## To try things out locally

 Minikube when using VirtualBox driver will create a network interface named `vboxnet0` with a /24 subnet.